The four Themes for the EYFS express Overarching Principles underpinning effective practice in the care, development and learning of young children.

 In the Birth to Three room all the resources and equipment are easily accessible to enable the children to chose their own play opportunities encouraging independence, confidence and self-esteem and non mobile babies are offered a selection of resources to chose from based on their observed interests/preferences.
 As a setting we value the importance of outside play and are very fortunate to have our own garden which is separate from the main outside play area.
 We spend time in the garden every day (extreme weather permitting), and children have the opportunity to play with a variety of outdoors resources; slides, see-saws, trikes, cars, digging corner, chalkboard and chalks, and sand and water play.
 We also often carry out our activities in the outdoor environment for example welly boot painting and flying our home made kites.

 The Foundation Stage room prides itself on working closely to EYFS guidance regarding enabling environments.
 The practitioners continually reflect upon the space and resources available both indoors and outdoors to promote a positive learning environment for the unique individuals at Little Explorers.
 The resources are readily accessible to the children, one example of how this is promoted is through the use of photographs and pictures.
 The room itself incorporates the areas required such ‘The Book Corner, The Music Area, Construction Area, The Writing Table, ICT, Small World, The Home Corner, Role Play, Problem Solving Reasoning and Numeracy, Art and Creative,’ to name but a few.
 The room is tailored daily to suit children’s current observed interests with practitioners offering a balance of activities and complete a daily sheet to inform parents and carers of these indoor and outdoor activities.
 Free flow access to the outside area is promoted, to allow children the choice of playing indoors, outdoors, or both.
 The Foundation Stage room is fortunate enough to have the use of an outdoor space which is often shared with the school’s Reception Class.
-Children’s positive behaviour is reinforced through praise from practitioners, and an example is the use of a friendship tree.
-A leaf is added when an act of kindness, caring, helpfulness or effort is recognised.
+Children’s positive behaviour is reinforced through praise from practitioners.
 All of this adds to the development and encouragement of the children’s self esteem and wellbeing.

 Learning and Development – children develop and learn in different ways and at different rates.